Hormones: parabens, UV filters, pesticides and other EDCs can cause hormonal imbalance

 - Flame retardants: Many consumer goods contain flame retardants.
 These goods include furniture, textiles, paint and mattresses.
 On the one hand, they protect us when there really is a fire, but on the other hand they can also poison our bodies, even if only a little bit.

 The Belgian organisation Gezinsbond, which protects the interests of families, has produced a brochure in collaboration with other organisations.
 The brochure warns against the use of endocrine disruptors.
 It also contains some tips which you can apply in your own home.
 Products containing endocrine disruptors are everywhere in our homes.
-If we take a moment to work out which substances each product contains, we can live more conscious and healthier lives.
+If we take a moment to work out which substances each product contains, we can live more conscious lives.

 Here are some tips for keeping your hormones in balance